 It’s a common problem within agile shops, explained McElhiney, and the answer has never been easy to come by.
 James understood that with the increased flexibility of agile development, QA had to play an active role throughout the process, not just a day before launch.
 And so after debating whether to hire internally or sign an outsourcing contract, James finally made his decision: neither.

-"uTest (now known as Applause) has allowed us to increase testing coverage and find more bugs, while decreasing the amount of manpower, time and money spent on testing."
+"Applause has allowed us to increase testing coverage and find more bugs, while decreasing the amount of manpower, time and money spent on testing."

 -- James McElhiney, CTO, Gazelle